 In 2018, Alameda County, CA had a population of 1.67M people with a median age of 37.6 and a median household income of $102,125.
 Between 2017 and 2018 the population of Alameda County, CA grew from 1.66M to 1.67M, a 0.214% increase and its median household income grew from $96,296 to $102,125, a 6.05% increase.

-The median property value in Alameda County, CA is $842,000, and the homeownership rate is 53.6%.
-Most people in Alameda County, CA commute by Drove Alone, and the average commute time is 32.4 minutes.
-The average car ownership in Alameda County, CA is 2 cars per household.
+In 2018, the median property value in Alameda County, CA was $842,000, and the homeownership rate was 53.6%.
+Most people in Alameda County, CA drove alone to work, and the average commute time was 32.4 minutes.
+The average car ownership in Alameda County, CA was 2 cars per household.